0x0elliot/viceChecker/README.md

 Now everytime you open your terminal, the script will run and update the google sheet.
 Cheers!

+## Having trouble running this?

+Open an issue.
+I will take some time to help you out.
+Also feel free to make a PR for better updates to this script.
+Cheers!

 Hope you're able to leave your ciggs.
 Good luck!